 Let’s take a closer look at some of the specializations that you can study during your time in the Online MBA program at Maryland Smith:

-Students can take on the accounting specialization, where you’ll learn how to analyze, track and communicate financial information in a business strategy to assist in the financial management of a company.
+Accounting.
+Students can take on the accounting specialization, where you’ll learn how to analyze, track and communicate financial information as it relates to a business strategy to assist in the financial management of a company.
 Students can take a deep dive into statement analysis, taxation, fraud and more.

+Marketing.
 For a more creative edge in the world of business administration, you may consider the marketing specialization.
-Here, students can learn everything needed to know about brand management, consumer segmentation through predictive modeling, micro-targeting and analysis.
+Here, students can learn everything they need to know about brand management, consumer segmentation through predictive modeling, micro-targeting and analysis.

+Supply chain management.
 Whether you’re interested in pursuing and managing business from a local or global perspective, there’s an undeniable need to understand the ins and outs of supply chain management.
-In the supply chain management track, you’ll learn how to properly identify and mitigate risk in business decisions, improve overall business efficiencies and utilize cutting edge technology to improve processes in the workplace.
+In the supply chain management track, you’ll learn how to properly identify and mitigate risk in business decisions, improve overall business efficiencies and utilize cutting-edge technology to improve processes in the workplace.

-Regardless of the specialty you choose, the Smith Online MBA program enables you to gain data-driven business intelligence that prepares you for your next career path in business administration.
+Regardless of the specialty you choose, the Smith Online MBA program enables you to gain data-driven business intelligence that prepares you for the next step in your career path in business administration.